TifeLaflame/the-shoppies-movie-awards/README.md

 # The Shoppies: Movie awards for entrepreneurs

-A project built for Front-End Developer Intern (Remote) - Summer 2021.
+A project built for Front-End Developer Intern

 A user can search for movies by their titles.